isc-rkuszews/intersystems-iris-ep/CONTRIBUTING.md

 # How to develop on this project

-intersystems_iris_ep welcomes contributions from the community.
+intersystems-iris-ep welcomes contributions from the community.

 **You need PYTHON3!**